 What does “board-certified” mean?

-There’s no doubt any practicing physician has gone through a rigorous education and training process.
-Doctors who are board-certified have chosen to go even further by obtaining additional education in a given specialty and demonstrating their knowledge.
+There’s no doubt any practicing physician has gone through a rigorous medical education and training process.
+Board-certified physicians have chosen to go even further by obtaining additional education in a given specialty and demonstrating their knowledge.

 "Board certification signifies the highest level of accreditation within a given specialty."